Gyula Gömbös: Rightward

-Prime minister
+Premiership

 In 1932, Horthy appointed Gömbös prime minister; Gömbös, in turn, acceded to Horthy's urging not to seek new elections.
 Upon taking office, Gömbös publicly recanted his previous antipathy to Jews.
-The country's Jewish political leadership, under Béla Szántó, supported the appointment of Gömbös and his programs in exchange for Gömbös promising not to enact any racially-motivated laws and not to cause economic harm to the Jews through his general policies.
+The country's Jewish political leadership, under Béla Szántó, supported the appointment of Gömbös and his programs in exchange for Gömbös promising not to enact any racially motivated laws and not to cause economic harm to the Jews through his general policies.
 Gömbös kept those promises.

 As prime minister, Gömbös was very active in international affairs by seeking support for revising the Treaty of Trianon and pursuing trade deals aimed at reviving the Depression-afflicted economy.
 One of his major goals was to align Hungary into an Axis with Italy and Austria.
 In 1933, Gömbös flew to Italy and visited Benito Mussolini.
 Mussolini conveyed to Gömbös his approval regarding the revision of the Treaty of Trianon.
 Also, Mussolini promised Gömbös Italy’s aid if Hungary went to war with Yugoslavia and Romania in an attempt to regain Hungary’s former territory from those nations.

 Gömbös also formed, with rather greater reluctance, an alliance with Germany.
 When Adolf Hitler became Chancellor of Germany, Gömbös was the first foreign head of government to visit the Nazi leader.
 Shortly after, Gömbös signed a major trade agreement with Germany in the hope of reducing Hungary's unemployment rate as the 1930s progressed.

 That amity, however, failed to endure.
 Hitler considered Gömbös to be far too pro-Jewish and made it clear to Gömbös that his support of Hungary had a price.
 The German dictator voiced willingness to take Hungary's side in any effort that Hungary carried out to regain land from Czechoslovakia, but he would not support Hungary against the territorial ambitions of either Romania or Yugoslavia.
 Unlike Mussolini, Hitler also resented Gömbös's plans to expand the size and power of the Hungarian military.

-Death in office
+Death

-However, Gömbös never lived to see his ambitious plans come to fruition.
+Gömbös never lived to see his ambitious plans come to fruition.
 Gömbös, after a long illness, died of testicular cancer in Munich on 6 October 1936.